blynkkk/blueprints/Access OpenWrt Router Remotely/README.md

 ## Autorun in the background

-For now, the script has to be manually executed, but I want to make it run **in the background** automatically when the router is powered up.
+The script needs to be manually executed, which is rather inconvenient.
+I want to make it run **in the background** automatically when the router is powered up.
 This is done by creating a system service:

 ```sh
 cd /root/blynk/